 Phone: (470) 578-6109

 Dr. Shahriar is currently a full professor of Information Technology and BSIT/BASIT program co-ordinator.
 He received his Ph.D. in Computing from Queen's University.
 His current research interests include application security, health information security, connected health, blockchain application, and computing education.
 His research has appeared in various journals and conferences including Computers and Security, Information Security Journal: Global Perspective, Future Generation Computer Systems, Journal of Systems and Software, ACM Computing Surveys, Blockchain in Healthcare Today, and many conferences such as IEEE BigData, IEEE COMPSAC, SIGCSE, IEEE FIE, and ACM SAC.

 Location: J 336

-Dr. Tian is an Assistant Professor of IT and her research focuses on social media analytics and human behavior in cybersecurity.
-Dr. Tian has published over 30 peer reviewed journals and conference proceedings including Journal of Computer Information Systems, Industrial Management & Data Systems, and Journal of the Association for Information Science and Technology.
-She has been principle investigator or co-principal investigator of grants by KSU, RWJ and other agencies.
+Dr. Tian is an Associate Professor of IT and her research focuses on social media analytics and human behavior in cybersecurity.
+She is currently serving as MSIT graduate program coordinator.
+Dr. Tian has published over 50 peer reviewed journals and conference proceedings including Journal of Computer Information Systems, Industrial Management & Data Systems, and Journal of the Association for Information Science and Technology.
+She has been principle investigator or co-principal investigator of grants by NSF, NSA, KSU, RWJ and other agencies.
 And Dr. Tian has served as a curriculum standard panel member of National CyberWatch Center since 2019.